NOTE 7 – Goodwill and other Intangible assets

 Considering the adverse developments in its businesses which are described above, the Company recorded a goodwill impairment of $631 in the third quarter, which was attributable to the entire remaining goodwill associated with its SaaS solutions segment (level 3 fair value measurement).

-For the tests performed in September 30, 2024, the resulting cash flow for the Fashion e-commerce platform segment amounts were discounted using a slightly increased rate of 22% compared to 21.5% in prior quarters, The Company used a revenue growth rate of 7.5%-36.5% compared to 12.4%-50% at December 2023.
+For the tests performed in September 30, 2024, the resulting cash flow for the fashion and equipment e-commerce platform segment amounts were discounted using a slightly increased rate of 22% compared to 21.5% in prior quarters, The Company used a revenue growth rate of 7.5%-36.5% compared to 12.4%-50% at December 2023.
 The Company still assumed a terminal growth rate of 3%.
 No goodwill impairment was recorded for this reporting unit.

 This was based on the following assumptions:

-e-commerce platform
+Fashion and equipment e-commerce platform

 Discount rate 22.5%